adrianferstera/HerkulexApi/README.md

 With some minor changes, it can be easily expanded to other versions of the HerkuleX motor family.

 ## Getting Started
+#1 Connect the servo according to the manual to the computer.
+Connect a 14.8V power supply to the system, although they mentioed in the manual, that 7.4V is enough, it is not.
+The servo will directly go into an error mode (red blinking light).
+#2 Connect the Serial interface to your computer.
+You do not need to buy the expensive and unhandy interface from Dongbu Robot.
+I just used the Adafruit CP2104 Friend.
+If you use this kind of interface, connect the RX line of the servo to the TX plug on the interface and vice versa.
+#3 Enjoy!
+### Installing

-1 Download the solution
+#1 Download the solution
-2 Open the solution in Visual Studio
+#2 Open the solution in Visual Studio
-3 Build the Solution
+#3 Build the Solution
-4 Open the Unit Test Project
+#4 Open the Unit Test Project